Availability of Company Information

 - Any major events happened since the information was published?

-- Is the information relevant to your topic?
+- Is the information relevant to your topic and research goals?

 R reliability (how)